Express Entry Category-Based Selection: Healthcare and STEM Draws Explained for Colombians

 When you create your Express Entry profile on the IRCC portal, you do not "apply" for a specific category.
 IRCC automatically identifies eligible candidates when they run a targeted draw.
 What you must do is ensure:

-There is no harm in being eligible for multiple categories simultaneously.
-A Colombian engineer who also has French proficiency at NCLC 7 would be eligible for both the STEM category and the French language proficiency category in the same draw cycle.
+There is no harm in meeting the criteria for more than one category.
+A Colombian engineer who also has French proficiency at NCLC 7 may be eligible for both a current occupation category and the French-language proficiency category, subject to the current NOC list and the rules of the relevant draw.

 Timeline Expectations for Category Draws

 If you receive an ITA through a category draw, you have 60 days to submit your complete e-APR (Electronic Application for Permanent Residence).
-For Colombians applying from Colombia, this 60-day window includes gathering documents from Colombian institutions — police certificates (antecedentes judiciales), apostilles from the Cancillería, WES assessments, and reference letters from former employers.
+For Colombians applying from Colombia, this 60-day window includes gathering documents from Colombian institutions — police certificates (antecedentes judiciales), apostilles from the Cancillería, and reference letters from former employers — while confirming your pre-existing WES assessment.
 Start this document preparation before you expect an ITA, not after.

 For a complete walkthrough of the Colombian-specific document chain — including how to apostille your university degree, map your Tecnólogo or Especialización, and structure your reference letters for IRCC — the Colombia to Canada Express Entry Guide covers each step with Colombian institutional context.